miklevin/MikeLev.in/_posts/2024-10-11-spa-test-endpoints.md

 up to speed with that "Advanced" todo list tutorial.
 There's simpler versions, but because so much of the web experience these days begins with a login, he begins with a login.
 I will too, eventually.

+## Creating Todo List Clones For FastHTML Plugins and Botifython

 But even simpler is the todo list.
 The FastHTML tutorials start with a todo list for a reason.
 There's a lot that a todo-list gets you when you name it something